 Athapa Snana – Banana Body Wrap

 For the banana wrap Ayurvedic oil is lightly massaged on the body; a smell similar to coffee and caramel fills the senses and we felt instantly relaxed.
-Then you are led to a table in an open air treatment room and wrapped in banana leafs from the organic garden.
+Then you are led to a table in an open-air treatment room and wrapped in banana leaves from the organic garden.
 The leaves help to induce sweating when left in the sun.
 The leaves draw out toxins, slow down the ageing process and leave the skin with a healthy glow.

-The underwater massage took place in a space age looking Jacuzzi bath that has numerous powerful water jets that aid blood circulation and lymphatic drainage and helps the body to eliminate the body’s metabolic waste.
-It leaves leaves you feeling ‘Zen’ and sublime.
+The underwater massage took place in a space-age looking Jacuzzi bath that has numerous powerful water jets that aid blood circulation and lymphatic drainage and helps the body to eliminate the body’s metabolic waste.
+It leaves you feeling ‘Zen’ and sublime.

-The Yoga class was held in large pagoda with vaulted stone ceilings and big stone columns.
-The burning of incense gave it a temple like feel.
-Morning yoga started at 6.30am.
+The Yoga class was held in a large pagoda with vaulted stone ceilings and big stone columns.
+The burning of incense gave it a temple-like feel.
+Morning yoga started at 6.30 am.
 To be honest the thought of doing Yoga that early in the morning was not a welcome idea and more often than not, we dreaded the thought of exercise.
 Unsurprisingly, once it was finished we felt energized and glowing and feeling quite smug that we made the effort.

 This is part 2 of our review of Shreyas Yoga Retreat – Part 1 is the general overview and the food options we had.

 - Website: www.shreyasretreat.com

 - Address: Santoshima Farm, Gollahalli Gate, Nelamangala, Bengaluru, Karnataka 562123, India